Point location: Monotone subdivisions

 A (vertical) monotone chain is a path such that the y-coordinate never increases along the path.
 A simple polygon is (vertical) monotone if it is formed by two monotone chains, with the first and last vertices in common.
 It is possible to add some edges to a planar subdivision, in order to make all faces monotone, obtaining what is called a monotone subdivision.
 This process does not add any vertices to the subdivision (therefore, the size remains O(n)), and can be performed in O(n log n) time by plane sweep (it can also be performed in linear time, using polygon triangulation).
 Therefore, there is no loss of generality, if we restrict our data structure to the case of monotone subdivisions, as we do in this section.

 The weakness of the slab decomposition is that the vertical lines create additional segments in the decomposition, making it difficult to achieve O(n) storage space.
-Edelsbrunner, Guibas, and Stolfi discovered an optimal data structure that only uses the edges in a monotone subdivision.
+Herbert Edelsbrunner, Leonidas J. Guibas, and Jorge Stolfi discovered an optimal data structure that only uses the edges in a monotone subdivision.
 The idea is to use vertical monotone chains, instead of using vertical lines to partition the subdivision.

 Converting this general idea to an actual efficient data structure is not a simple task.
 First, we need to be able to compute a monotone chain that divides the subdivision into two halves of similar sizes.
 Second, since some edges may be contained in several monotone chains, we need to be careful to guarantee that the storage space is O(n).
 Third, testing whether a point is on the left or the right side of a monotone subdivision takes O(n) time if performed naïvely.

 Details on how to solve the first two issues are beyond the scope of this article.
 We briefly mention how to address the third issue.
 Using binary search, we can test whether a point is to the left or right of a monotone chain in O(log n) time.
 As we need to perform another nested binary search through O(log n) chains to actually determine the point location, the query time is O(log² n).
 To achieve O(log n) query time, we need to use fractional cascading, keeping pointers between the edges of different monotone chains.